Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Experiments Results

 \textbf{RI is highly consistent with sampling-based calibration methods.} A potential concern arises because RI is defined as rank correlation between refusal probability and error probability, yet the two-pass evaluation may not faithfully capture this correlation.
 We address this concern by comparing RI values with AUROC scores computed using P(Answering) as an uncertainty estimation method, following \citet{wei2024measuringshortformfactualitylarge}.
 Specifically, we compute P(Answering) by sampling 100 times from each question under temperature=1, then setting the prediction probability to $1 - N_\text{refusal}/N$, where $N_\text{refusal} / N$ is the ratio of refusal answers in the 100 generations.
 We then compute AUROC scores between P(Answering) and correctness labels.
 AUROC with P(Answering) provides a fair comparison because it shares RI's uncertainty definition, measuring only the discriminative ability of refusal as a rank-calibration metric, while P(Answering) directly estimates prediction probability for model refusals.
-While there exist other calibration metrics like ECE, Brier Score, and various uncertainty estimation methods, AUROC with P(Answering) serves as a good reference for validating Refusal Index.
+See Appendix~\ref{app:external-calibration} for a complementary reliability-diagram comparison with linear-probe and APRICOT-style calibrators, and for Table~\ref{tab:calibration_comparison}, which summarizes representative confidence-based methods and RI in terms of bias and computational cost.
 RI demonstrates the strongest positive correlation with AUROC at 85\%, outperforming all other evaluated metrics (\Figref{fig:comparison_auroc}).
 This high agreement confirms that RI accurately reflects the correlation between refusal probability and error probability.
 Additionally, RI requires much lower computational overhead than estimating P(Answering) through multiple sampling.